The one-word answer to this question is ‘yes’. I’ve helped a number of clients to do this, some of whom have been heavy smokers.

 What this has done is to facilitate communication within the unconscious mind.

 In NLP, we see this as a kind of set of sub-personalities, who are not very good at communicating with each other or the world.
 The process has enabled the habit-sustaining sub-personality to connect with the habit-breaking sub-personality.

 In such an instance, the unconscious’ natural, evolved desire to foster helpful states and behaviours will take over, and the positive sub-personality will win a kind of inner argument with the negative one, which will then see the error of its ways and cease trying to impose itself.

 If this seems rather theoretical – the process works.
-I remember well a client from Bulgaria, where smoking is much more ingrained into public life, experiencing an extraordinary sense of relief after going through it – and throwing the fag packet into the bin.
+I remember well a client from Bulgaria, where smoking is much more ingrained into public life, experiencing an extraordinary sense of relief after going through it – and throwing the cigarette packet into the bin.
 He has not smoked since.

 For posts, events, free open days and more, follow NLP School on: